Choose a Scenario

 Smart Glasses Consent Check

-A smart glasses AR runtime receives a manifest, evaluates per-capability consent entries, and builds a permission matrix controlling what the glasses are allowed to do.
+A smart glasses runtime receives a manifest, evaluates per-capability consent entries, and builds a permission matrix controlling what the glasses are allowed to do.

-Metaverse Cross-World Identity
+Metaverse Portaling and Cross-World Identity

 RP1 Spatial Fabric Anchoring